 The city is already obligated to divert some of the water discharged into the estuary from the Water Reclamation Facility near Ventura Harbor, per a settlement entered into with the Wishtoyo Foundation/Ventura Coastkeeper and Heal the Bay.
 Those organizations brought a Clean Water Act suit against the city in 2010.

 The WaterPure project treats our wastewater to purity levels above current drinking water standards.
 (I’ve tasted it and it was just fine!)
 It makes sense to reuse this water rather than send it off somewhere else.
 Currently some is being used for landscaping.
+There is no regulatory framework yet for injecting this straight into our water supply, a process called direct potable reuse.
+But it could be mixed with other sources.

 And then there is ocean desalination.
 It could potentially deliver up to 3,000 acre-feet a year, but it would be more expensive than our current sources, and is unlikely to be built before 2030.
 Surrounding communities are building inland desalters to make our brackish groundwater useable.
 But, according to Brown, that is not something Ventura is looking at right now.